mozilla/ichnaea/docs/metrics.rst

     Count cell or wifi observations that are successfully normalized and integrated, not discarded due to rate limits or consistency errors.

-``items.cell_unthrottled``, ``items.wifi_unthrottled`` : counters

-    Count space made for new observations in the wifi and cell observation tables due to periodic backup and trimming of old records.
-Specifically: for cell or wifi stations that were previously rate-limited, count the amount of new space for observations of those stations freed up after each backup and trim task runs.
-This is not the same as the number of observations backed up; it's *only* a count of the cumulative space freed for previously rate-limited stations.

 In addition to these global stats on the data processing pipeline, we also have a number of per API key stats for uploaded data.